-The Act requires municipalities, developers and the Commissioner to report regularly on specific aspects relating to the allowance.
+The Act requires the Commissioner, municipalities and developers to report regularly on specific aspects relating to the allowance.

 10.1 By municipalities [section 13 quat(9)]

 Any municipality that has a demarcated UDZ within its boundaries has to provide an annual report to the Minister and the Commissioner with regard to the allowance granted.
 In order to enable a municipality to provide this information annually, it will be required that any person who applies for a location certificate to provide certain information to that municipality.